María Sánchez (footballer): Idaho State University

 Despite her high school record, Idaho State Bengals was the only collegiate program that offered Sánchez a scholarship because she did not play elite club soccer.
 Sánchez played for Idaho State in 2014 and 2015.
 As a freshman in 2014, Sánchez scored seven goals and led the team and conference with 8 assists.
 She was named to the Big Sky Conference All-Academic team.
 In her sophomore year, for a team that had a record of one win, one tie, and 15 losses, Sánchez scored 15 goals and had 4 assists in 17 games.
 She was named to the All-Conference team.

 Controversy

 In April 2016, Sánchez announced she was leaving Idaho State University to seek a more "competitive environment."
 Idaho State denied her permission to contact other universities and alleged that a third party was assisting her contrary to NCAA rules.
 About 50 university teams had expressed interest in her, but Idaho State denied her request to communicate with five universities, all major women's soccer powers.
 Idaho State further alleged that those five schools had communicated with Sánchez without permission.
 Sánchez denied the allegations and responded that Idaho State was blocking her soccer career.
-Idaho State subsequently granted her request to contact Santa Clara University and South Florida University.
+Idaho State subsequently granted her request to contact Santa Clara University and University of South Florida.